Videos show detail of death of inmate at South Carolina jail

 Officials are later shown performing CPR, and Sutherland appears to be unresponsive.
 One deputy says, “He got tased probably about six to eight times, at least.”

-Sutherland’s death happened a day after Sheriff Kristin Graziano made history as she was sworn in as the first female elected sheriff in South Carolina history.
-At the time, Graziano said she looked forward “to bringing more transparency and accountability to the community,” saying she would focus on working “to repair bonds with our Black and Latinx brothers and sisters.”
+Sutherland’s death happened a day after Sheriff Kristin Graziano made history as she was sworn in as South Carolina’s first woman to be elected sheriff.
+At the time, Graziano said she looked forward “to bringing more transparency and accountability to the community,” saying she’d focus on working “to repair bonds with our Black and Latinx brothers and sisters.”

 In January, officials released a statement on Sutherland’s death, noting that deputies had “reported an unresponsive inmate,” notified state police — as is standard — put the deputies involved on administrative leave and begun an internal investigation.